forestagostinelli/deepxube/README.md

 By inheriting from Mixins from `deepxube.base.nnet_input` a `NNetInput` class can be dynamically created for a domain.
 `GridExample` inherits from `HasFlatSGIn` and implements `get_input_info_flat_sg` and `to_np_flat_sg`.
 From this, if a neural network expects a flat (1D) input from a state/goal pair, then a `NNetInput` class that tells the neural network the dimension of the input, the number of inputs, and that converts state/goal pairs to numpy arrays is dynamically created.
+Hence, the `NNet Inputs: flat_sg_dynamic` in the domain information.

 ## Examples